Ophthalmology

 The department of Ophthalmology kindly requests that GP’s consider directing patients to see an optometrist, if they haven’t done so already.
 If a referral is still required, please kindly include a copy of the optometrists report along with the referral.

-Routine referrals from GP's will need to be sent via:
+Routine referrals from GP's / Specialists will need to be sent via:

 Referrals from Optometrists will need to be sent via: